 YNAB wants you to create a budget with money you have.
 So YNAB sees this credit card debt and puts it in your face, saying, “Hold on there, Cowboy!
 You only have enough money to pay off the credit card OR budget for this month’s expenses.
 You can’t do both!”

 If you pay off the spending from last month on the credit card, you’ll have nothing to budget with this month.
 If you use the money to budget this month, you can’t pay off the whole balance on the card.

 You may be thinking, “How did this happen?!?
 It’s not fair!
 I was being so responsible!
 I paid it off every month.”
 It happened because every time you charged on that card, you promised away future income.

 How to Get Off the Credit Card Float

 1: Acknowledge that this is debt.

 2: Make a decision.
 Do you want to break the cycle quickly or slowly?

 If you want to break it quickly, stop paying the card in full.
 It’s painful, I know.
 But it will allow you to budget for your current obligations.
 You’ll gain powerful awareness when you start connecting the money you have to a concrete plan.
 You can still budget to pay off that balance a little bit each month.

-Remember, you don’t own the money that you borrow despite the fact that it is in your possession.
+Remember, just like with the library book, you don’t own the money that you borrow despite the fact that it is in your possession.
 It’s a loan.
 Work as quickly as you can to pay it back and get to a point of true ownership.
 At that point, you’ll have moved from living on next month’s income to living on last month’s income.